 Signature and ratification

-The date of Kazakhstan’s ratification coincided with the UN-sponsored International Day against Nuclear Tests, and marked 70 years since the first Soviet nuclear test was conducted at the Semipalatinsk test site in Kazakhstan.
+The date of Kazakhstan’s ratification coincided with the UN-sponsored International Day against Nuclear Tests, and also marked 70 years since the first Soviet nuclear test was conducted at the Semipalatinsk test site in Kazakhstan.

 Kazakhstan was the 26th state to ratify or accede to the TPNW.